-The inappropriate development of residential gardens, where such development would harm local character, will be resisted.
+The inappropriate development of residential gardens within the Development Boundary, where such development would harm local character, will be resisted.
 The Salehurst and Robertsbridge Character Assessment (see evidence base) will be used as a reference to assess the impact of the proposals.

-- NPPF: Para 53

-- RDC: Policy OSS3/OSS4
+RDC: Policy OSS3/OSS4

-- SRNDP objective: To plan and deliver a range of housing mix, sizes and types that is integrated into the community which reflects both current and future housing needs of the village.
+• SRNDP objective: To plan and deliver a range of housing mix, sizes and types that is integrated into the community which reflects both current and future housing needs of the village.